Professor Sabine Ernst qualified in medicine in Germany then continued her training in Los Angeles and Boston, USA, and in Switzerland.

 She is the research lead in electrophysiology at the Trust.
 Since 2012, she has been a Reader at Imperial College London.

-Dr Ernst is one of the pioneers of remote magnetic navigation and catheter ablation without the use of x-ray.
+Professor Ernst is one of the pioneers of remote magnetic navigation and catheter ablation without the use of x-ray.
 She has established these technique from its initiation to it becoming a routine clinical procedure using state-of-the-art equipment, including advanced 3D-mapping techniques.
 The technique of remote magnetic navigation can particularly benefit patients with congenital heart disease, complex anatomy and arrhythmias.
-These types of patients form a major part of Dr Ernst’s clinical work.
+These types of patients form a major part of Professor Ernst’s clinical work.